blackravenltd/dojo/Course Introduction.md

 #### History and Culture
 * Coding is a creative art
 * Catb.org and Geek/Hacker/Maker Culture
-* Research skills and life-ling learning
+* Research skills and life-long learning
 * The Elder Gods
 * The Story of Mel